ffatihkaradag/ffatihkaradag/README.md

 ### Hi there 👋

 I am a software developer who likes to improve myself and learn new software languages and create new projects related to them.
 Apart from that, I like to read books and listen to music.
-If you want to ask anything, don't hesitate!

 - 🔭 I’m currently working on a special project
-- ✨ I’m currently learning Flutter
+- ✨ I’m currently learning Flutter👩🏻‍💻
 <!--
 **ffthkrdg/ffthkrdg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.